Bryan Rust Game Preview: Penguins vs. Flyers

-The Pittsburgh Penguins, Bryan Rust included, will face the Philadelphia Flyers on Saturday, December 2, 2023 at 7:00 PM ET.
-Thinking about a bet on Rust in the Penguins-Flyers matchup?
-Use our stats and information below.
+The Pittsburgh Penguins, Bryan Rust included, will play the Philadelphia Flyers on Monday, December 4, 2023 at 7:00 PM ET.
+There are prop bets for Rust available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.